 Compressing your imagery

 When you share imagery, the amount of data that you transmit matters.
 These collections can overwhelm the download capabilities of the people who are accessing your imagery.
-ArcGIS offers several techniques for compressing your data.
+ArcGIS offers the following techniques for compressing your data:

-- None means that you will not compress your data at all.
+- None—You will not compress your data at all.
 The advantage is that there is no data loss and it represents the highest possible quality.
 The drawback is that you will be transmitting your data in the slowest possible form.
 If you know your users have a reliable network connection, speed may not be an issue.

-- JPEG has a compression ratio of 3:1 to 8:1, with little degradation of the image quality.
+- JPEG—A compression ratio of 3:1 to 8:1, with little degradation of the image quality.
 When choosing the JPEG method, you can use the Quality setting to specify a value from 0 to 100.
 A value of 80 tends to retain image quality while providing approximately eight times the compression.

-- LZ77 is a lossless compression method that is ideal for scanned maps, classified imagery, and discrete data.
+- LZ77—A lossless compression method that is ideal for scanned maps, classified imagery, and discrete data.